jsaintro/publicnotes/3dprinting/Bed Calibration/thermistor calibration.md

 2. secure with capton tape.
 Just to keep in place.  don't have to cover head
 3. Place fiberglass pipe insulation over thermocouple
 4. Place pieced of card board on top of insulation (To evenly compress when we lower hotend)
-5. Manually lower hot end over cardboard insulation to secure and insulate thermocouple to bed
+5. Manually lower hot end over cardboard insulation to secure and insulate thermocouple to bed not super squshed but secure enough so air isn't making it to the thermocouple

 ## Setup Firmware
 1. edit configuration_adv.h